Cash & ATMs in New Zealand: Fees, limits, forex, card types & more

 ATMs also give you the option to choose currency conversion, either by accepting or declining it.
 It’s usually a good idea to choose ‘Without Conversion’ or ‘Decline Conversion’ to avoid any additional fees.

-Popular bank ATMs in New Zealand
+Best ATMs to use in New Zealand for foreigners

 What do they call ATMs in New Zealand?